reefab/dual-budaschnozzle-x-carriage/README.md

 To achieve that, the hotend is almost completely enclosed.

 Of course, blocking the heat using the same plastic that the hotend is designed to melt is a bit difficult.
 To help with that, thermal insulation is required.
-The main component is [Melamine Foam](https://en.wikipedia.org/wiki/Melamine_foam), it has excellent insulation, will resists the usual temperatures without issues and can be bought in pretty much any supermarkets for a pitance.
+The main component is [Melamine Foam](https://en.wikipedia.org/wiki/Melamine_foam), it has excellent insulation, will resists the usual temperatures without issues and can be bought in pretty much any supermarkets for a pittance.
 Ceramic wool might be a better choice, but to stay in the RepRap's spirit, I preferred using widely available materials.

  * On the top of the fanduct, insert 4 M3 nuts in the top nut catches and 4 in the bottom ones
  * Screw in the front and back fans